parthsarin/aoc-2021/README.md

 Day 9 was a search algorithm, kinda like [the rising tides assignment](https://web.stanford.edu/class/archive/cs/cs106b/cs106b.1194/handouts/230%20Assignment%207.pdf) from CS 106B.
 Day 10 was also 106B-esque, asking us to (essentially) validate a sequence of opening and closing parentheses.

 — Parth

+## Day 11 (467/1300)
+Fun problem today—Yasmine's instinct to simulate everything turned out to be perfect.
+It was computationally efficient, etc etc—totally fine.
+We made a really stupid mistake though: we didn't reset the `data` variable after part 1, and since part 1 involved 100 steps of the simulation, the answer we got for part 2 was 100 less than the correct answer.

+I updated the template so it automatically re-sets the `data` variable for part 2.
+Hopefully this doesn't catch us again!

+— Parth